player-29/Django_assignment/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or suggestions, please open an issue or contact [your email].
+For any questions or suggestions, please open an issue or contact ayushrathourraj@gmail.com